Skip to main content

 • 3 fishing rods with Penn reels and 30lb braid lines, secured with home made lanyards

-• Coffee (600ml)
+• Coffee (600ml) - more important than bait

 • Water (750ml), which I rarely drink